-Key Knowledge Point ВОК Reference Study Guide Material andare the two most important subjects to consider with respect to what must be present to achieve safety excellence.
+Key Knowledge Point ВОК Reference Study Guide Material and are the two most important subjects to consider with respect to what must be present to achieve safety excellence.
 OSH Metrics, Reporting and Statistics Janicak, Christopher A. (2015) Safety Metrics Third Edition In the past, measuring safety performance relied on measuring only a few trailing indicators such as the number of lost workdays or the amount of money spent on workers compensation claims.
 This translates to after-the-fact hazard detection, which (like out dated quality programs based on inspecting defects at the end of a process) does not identify organizational errors-the true cause of accidents.
 This measuring safety performance by counting the number of people hurt of the number of days away from work focused on end results and did not take into account safety performance activities.
 "Safety excellence requires daily proactive intervention by line managers and supervisors.
 This proactive intervention is usually a missing link that can only be corrected when the system holds managers, supervisors, and executives accountable" (Peterson 2000, 19).
 Traditional approaches to benchmarking risk management and safe work performance which incident rate reduction have failed to provide a strong connection between program causes and direct factors influencing risk and loss frequency (Huang, Y. & Brubaker, S. 2006, 36).
 Today, the methods for managing safety performance have greatly expanded and improved.
 Performance measurement tools and techniques have become more common place in a variety of industries including manufacturing, transportation, and chemical.
-Still with these advances in performance, tying performance indicators to safety activities, finding the balance between measurements and reaching performance goals.
-Safety metrics and methods for measuring the safety program.
-Dan Peterson concludes that leadership and culture are the two most important subjects to consider with respect to what must be present to achieve safety excellence (Peterson 2004, 28).
-With this awareness regarding the importance of organizational culture and its relationship to positive SH performance is growing as is the need for measuring its influences upon the organization as they relate to safety performance.
-As a result, techniques
+Still with these advances in performance measurement, the safety professional still finds challenges in defining safety performance, tying performance indicators to safety activities, finding the balance between measurements and reaching performance goals.
+Safety metrics and methods for measuring the safety culture in the organization have gained importance.
+Safety professionals have come to understand the impact the safety culture has upon all other aspects of the safety program and the degree to which the safety culture can influence or hinder the other aspects of the program.
+Dan Peterson concludes that leadership and culture are the two most important subject